| |

 Very deep in meaning this work showed the bond between Lord and

-part, and Zen´s emphasis upon fortitude and discipline is
+and Zen´s emphasis upon fortitude and discipline is understood

-understood completely by the samurai who must focus 100% on combat
+completely by the samurai who must focus 100% on combat and nothing

 A few examples of this code :